Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/HOL step-by-step - Azure Stack Migrate.md

     ![In the Deployment option blade, Repository ULR is set.
 In the Choose source blade, External Repository is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image126b.png "Deployment options")

 4. Display the **Deployment options (Classic)** blade, monitor the deployment and wait until the web app is deployed.

-5. Select the **Overview** tab, and then choose the URL.
+5. Select the **Overview** tab on the left, and then choose the URL.
 This should automatically open a new browser tab displaying the Contoso Finance web app.

     ![The URL is selected in the App Service blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image127.png "App Service blade")

     > **Note**: You may get an error about CORS.
 This can be ignored, as it will be configured later in the lab.

 6. Validate the website by selecting the **Products** link on the menu.
 If the products return, the connection to the database is successful.

     ![The Products link is called out on the Contoso Finance webpage menu.](images/Hands-onlabstep-by-step-AzureStackimages/media/image128.png "Contoso Finance webpage")